Medically reviewed by Drugs.com. Last updated on Aug 1, 2021.

 Treatment of Primary Hyperaldosteronism

-Administer Spironolactone in doses of 100 mg to 400 mg daily in preparation for surgery.
-For patients who are considered unsuitable for surgery, Spironolactone can be used as long-term maintenance therapy at the lowest effective dosage determined for the individual patient.
+Administer Spironolactone tablets in doses of 100 to 400 mg daily in preparation for surgery.
+For patients who are considered unsuitable for surgery, Spironolactone tablets can be used as long-term maintenance therapy at the lowest effective dosage determined for the individual patient.

-Tablets: 25 mg are white to off-white, round, biconvex, film-coated tablets debossed with '660' on one side and plain on the other side.
+Tablets: 25 mg white to almost white, round shaped, flat beveled edge, uncoated tablet debossed with "SPIT" on one side and "25" on the other side.

-Tablets: 50 mg are white to off-white, oval shaped, biconvex, film-coated tablets debossed with '661' on the scored side and plain on the other side.
+Tablets: 50 mg white to almost white, round shaped, flat beveled edge, uncoated tablet debossed with "SP above score line and IT below score line” (functional) on one side and "50" on the other side.

-Tablets: 100 mg are white to off-white, round, biconvex, film-coated tablets debossed with '662' on one side and scored on the other side.
+Tablets: 100 mg white to almost white, round shaped, biconvex, uncoated tablet debossed with “SP above score line and IT below score line” (functional) on one side and “100” on the other side.

 Spironolactone tablets are contraindicated in the patients with: